 Further, the Hindu religious refrain Har Har Har Mahdev, juxtaposed with its Islamic equivalent, Allahu Akbar, was the main selling point for the song, even if the Hausa audience did not understand the dialogues, they did identify with Mahdi (a reformer, although the Hindi word in this context was Mahdev, another reference to Lord Shiva, a Hindu god-form) and Allahu Akbar (Allah is the Greatest, and pronounced in the film exactly as the Hausa pronounce it, as Allahu Akbar) refrain-further entrenching a moral lineage with the film, and subsequently "Indians".
-This particular song, coming in a film that opened the minds of Hausa audience to Hindi films became an entrenched anthem of Hausa popular culture, and by extension, provided even the traditional folk singers with meters to borrow.
+This particular song, coming in a film that opened the minds of Hausa popular culture, and by extension, provided even the traditional folk singers with meters to borrow.

 Consequently, the second leap from screen to street was mediated by popular folk musicians in late 1960s and early 1970s led by Abdu Yaron Goge, a resident goge (fiddle) player in Jos.
 Yaron Goge was a youth oriented musician and drafted by the leftist-leaning Northern Elements People's Union (NEPU) based in Kano, to spice up their campaigns during the run-up to the party political campaigns in the late 1950s preparatory to Nigerian independence in 1960.
 A pure dance floor player with a troupe of male and female dancers, Abdu Yaron Goge introduced many dance patterns and moves in his shows in bars, hotels and clubs in Kano, Katsina, Kaduna and Jos-further entrenching his music to the moral "exclusion zone" of the typical Hausa social structure, and confirming lowbrow status on his music.
-The most famous set piece was the bar-dance, Bansuwai, with its suggestive moves - with female dancer.
+The most famous set piece was the bar-dance, Bansuwai, with its suggestive moves with female derriere shaken vigorously - especially in a combo mode with a male and a female dancer.